srsholmes/bs-youtube/README.md

 npm run start
 ```

-## Documentation?
+## Documentation
-See `example/example.re` for sample usage and the [Youtube API Docs](https://developers.google.com/youtube/iframe_api_reference) for the methods you can access on the player.
+See `example/example.re` for sample usage and the [Youtube API Docs](https://developers.google.com/youtube/iframe_api_reference) for documentation of what the methods do.

 ## TODO:
 - Documentation